soongensayo/GEDI-ME310-hotel/docs/index.md

 This is shaped by the declining ability of luxury goods to signal social standing, driven by their increased accessibility and the growing prevalence of high-quality fakes (EHL Insights, 2023).

+**Global Trends**
-Similarly, the UN Tourism (2025) estimated that in 2024, about 1.4 billion tourists travelled internationally, indicating almost complete recovery (99%) of pre-pandemic levels—fueled by strong post-pandemic demand, robust performance from large source markets and the ongoing recovery of destinations in Asia and the Pacific.
+The almost complete recovery (99%) of pre-pandemic levels is fueled by strong post-pandemic demand, robust performance from large source markets and the ongoing recovery of destinations in Asia and the Pacific.
 The sector’s strong rebound is also becoming a powerful engine for global job creation, with projections to support about 371 million jobs this year (World Travel & Tourism Council, 2025).
 International arrivals are projected to rise a further 3%–5% in 2025 (UN Tourism, 2025).

 Roles that depend on human interaction and services that are hard to automate will remain especially in high demand (World Travel & Tourism Council, 2025).

 **Singapore’s Hospitality Trends**

-Looking ahead, the Singapore Tourism Board (2025) forecasts tourism receipts of SGD 29 to 30.5 billion and expects international visitor arrivals to reach 17 to 18.5 million in 2025, maintaining the upward trajectory seen in 2024\.
+Looking ahead, the Singapore Tourism Board (2025) forecasts tourism receipts of SGD 29 to 30.5 billion and expects international visitor arrivals to reach 17 to 18.5 million in 2025, maintaining the upward trajectory seen in 2024.

 Mordor Intelligence (2025) projects the hospitality sector will reach a market size of USD 21.18 billion in 2025 and grow further to USD 28.51 billion by 2030, representing a compound annual growth rate (CAGR) of 6.12 %.